Japan makes a start on sharing lessons from nuclear crisis

 The "10 Lessons from Fukushima" booklet highlights the longer-term social and economic consequences of the crisis, such as families splitting apart.

-It tells the story of a 29-year-old mother who decided to take her young daughter to live in a neighbouring prefecture due to health fears, while her husband stayed behind to work.
+It tells the story of a 29-year-old mother who decided to take her young daughter to live in a neighboring prefecture due to health fears, while her husband stayed behind to work.

 Of the 160,000 people who left their homes after the nuclear accident, around 120,000 are still classified as evacuees.
 Some remain in cramped temporary accommodation, in prefabricated buildings erected on parks and other public land.